Eala Dream Run Ends As Pegula Sets Up Final With Sabalenka - UrduPoint

 Miami Gardens, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2025) Philippines sensation Alexandra Eala's remarkable run at the Miami Open came to a brave end with a three-set loss to Jessica Pegula in the semi-finals on Thursday.

-In an enthralling and exhausting battle over 2hrs 24mins, fourth-seeded American Pegula emerged with a 7-6 (7/3) 5-7, 6-3 win to seal a place in Saturday's final against world number one Aryna Sabalenka.
+In an enthralling battle over 2hrs 24mins, fourth-seeded American Pegula emerged with a 7-6 (7/3), 5-7, 6-3 win to seal a place in Saturday's final against world number one Aryna Sabalenka.

+Sabalenka blasted her way into the final with a 6-2, 6-2 demolition of Italy's Jasmine Paolini.

 The 19-year-old Eala, ranked 140th in the world, had only two WTA main draw victories to her name before arriving in Miami.